seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Nurse**
 A man, young lady! lady, such a man
-As all the world–why, he’s a man of wax.
+As all the world--why, he's a man of wax.

 **LADY CAPULET**
-Verona’s summer hath not such a flower.
+Verona's summer hath not such a flower.

 **Nurse**
-Nay, he’s a flower; in faith, a very flower.
+Nay, he's a flower; in faith, a very flower.

 **LADY CAPULET**
 What say you? can you love the gentleman?
 This night you shall behold him at our feast;
-Read o’er the volume of young Paris’ face,
+Read o'er the volume of young Paris' face,
-And find delight writ there with beauty’s pen;
+And find delight writ there with beauty's pen;
 Examine every married lineament,
 And see how one another lends content
 And what obscured in this fair volume lies
 Find written in the margent of his eyes.
 This precious book of love, this unbound lover,
 To beautify him, only lacks a cover:
-The fish lives in the sea, and ’tis much pride
+The fish lives in the sea, and 'tis much pride
 For fair without the fair within to hide:
-That book in many’s eyes doth share the glory,
+That book in many's eyes doth share the glory,
 That in gold clasps locks in the golden story;
 So shall you share all that he doth possess,
 By having him, making yourself no less.